How do you fight your worst enemy if that enemy...is within?

 Doreen Gray is a kind and loving young mother, separated from her eight-year-old son Curtis, and eager to win him back.
 But Doreen has a secret; a dark side; an alter ego.
 At night, she becomes … Sleepwalker.
 Teresa is a respected counsellor at Child Welfare Services.
 She loves children …

-Matt has written and directed drama, comedy, a US TV documentary series, corporate work, and produced over 100 live shows through ‘Popcorn Taxi’, a popular screen culture event he co-founded in Sydney and Melbourne.
+Matt has written and directed drama, comedy, a US TV documentary series and numerous online ads.
+He has also produced over 100 live shows through ‘Popcorn Taxi’, a popular screen culture event he co-founded in Sydney and Melbourne.

 Matt has a particular interest in comedy and thriller genres and is currently writing several film and TV projects:

-Sleepwalker, a tense psychological thriller, is now financing, with a LOI from an international sales agent.
-Produced by Kristian Moliere (The Babadook), Sleepwalker has been developed with financial support from Screen Australia and the South Australian Film Corporation.
-The original screenplay was nominated for the AWG’s prestigious Monte Miller Award for best unproduced screenplay.
+Sleepwalker, a tense psychological thriller, is in the very late stages of development, following extensive consultancies with two Internationally regarded script editors in London and Sydney.
+The project has been developed with financial support from Screen Australia and the South Australian Film Corporation.
+The original screenplay was also nominated for the AWG’s prestigious Monte Miller Award for ‘Best Un-produced Screenplay’.

 Mirror Man, a high concept feature film, has also received development support from Screen Australia.
 The project has also been championed by Scripted Ink., an initiative of Aussie writer Shane Brennan (NCIS Showrunner and AWG President).
-Scripted Ink. supported Matt during his three-week trip to Los Angeles for meetings.
-Matt is currently seeking a producer for Mirror Man.
+Scripted Ink supported Matt during a three-week trip to Los Angeles for meetings.